FaisalHammad1999/futureproofwiki/JavaScript-as-a-Backend.md

 ```

 We have the essential elements now, we're just missing the actual server.
 Let's use the `createServer` method and pass it our `requestListener` function.
-Finally we well tell the server we created to `listen`.
+Finally we will tell the server we created to `listen`.
 The three arguments of port, host and cb function (run when the server has successfully started) are optional but it's good to know what you're getting.
 ```js
 const server = http.createServer(requestListener);
 server.listen(port, host, () => console.log(`All cylinders now firing on http://${host}:${port}!`))